Our History

 The World Health Organization launches its first guideline on self-care interventions for health, with a focus on sexual and reproductive health and rights, recognizing that “the importance of self-care interventions for health policy, financing and systems has thus far been undervalued and its potential not fully acknowledged”.

-The World Self Medication Industry (WSMI) launches its new identity and is now known as the Global Self-Care Federation (GSCF).
+The World Self-Medication Industry (WSMI) becomes the Global Self-Care Federation (GSCF).
 The change of name reflects a fundamental shift in WSMI’s approach, re-positioning it as a more outward-looking organization, with a more active role in shaping the future of self-care.